A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Introduction

 \tikzset{ intercepted_circle/.style={circle, draw=black, fill=black, inner sep=0pt, minimum size=8pt}, unintercepted_circle/.style={circle, draw=black, fill=white, inner sep=0pt, minimum size=12pt} }

-In recent years, there has been a surge of studies that apply reinforcement learning to solve various vehicle routing problems (VRPs) \cite{nazari2018reinforcement,kalakanti2019rl,james2019online}.
-The proposed solution approaches mainly apply to the traditional VRP settings such as capacity constraints, time windows and stochastic demand.
-The shuttle routing problem, taken under this study, possesses significant differences with other VRPs.
-First, in a VRP setting, demand is independent of the routing decisions.
-However, in the shuttle routing problem, locations of drivers to be picked up are determined by preceding routing decisions, highlighting a \emph{strong interdependence} between demand and routing.
+In recent years, there has been a surge of studies that apply reinforcement learning to solve various traditional vehicle routing problems (VRPs) \cite{nazari2018reinforcement,kalakanti2019rl,james2019online} with capacity constraints, time windows, or stochastic demand.
+The shuttle routing problem, taken under this study, possesses significant differences with traditional VRPs.
+First, in a VRP setting, nodes to visit (demand) are typically independent of the routing decisions.
+However, in the shuttle routing problem, the locations of drivers to be picked up are determined by preceding routing decisions.
+This highlights a \emph{strong interdependence} between demand and routing.
 Second, unlike VRP, the shuttle routing problem is characterized by \emph{delayed rewards}.
 As shown in Figure \ref{fig:state_transitions}, the actual relocations of EVs from a node happen after the execution of shuttle routing to the node.
 As a result, we observe delayed rewards with respect to the shuttle routing decision only after EVs reach their designated nodes.
-Consequently, such differences require a new approach to finding solutions for the shuttle routing problem.
+Such differences require a new approach to finding solutions for the shuttle routing problem.

 We consider two settings of rebalancing FFEVSS.
 In the first setting, we focus on a single shuttle problem, where we train a single agent to learn routing policies.
-In the second setting, we aim to train a fleet of shuttles through a single-agent reinforcement learning, where a central controller is responsible for routing multiple shuttles.
+In the second setting, we aim to train a fleet of shuttles through single-agent reinforcement learning, where a central controller is responsible for routing multiple shuttles.
 In both cases, we deploy policy gradient methods along with recurrent neural networks for training.
 The shuttle routing problem under both of the above-mentioned settings possesses significant challenges that prohibit the direct use of the existing solution methods.
 For instance, in routing a single shuttle, we must train an agent not only to find efficient routes, but at the same time maintain the feasibility of the solutions related to the precedence of the visiting nodes.
-As for routing the fleet of shuttles, in the training, we must promote learning policies to route multiple shuttles that will contribute to a common goal.
+As for routing the fleet of shuttles, we must promote learning policies to route multiple shuttles that will contribute to a common goal.